asapJ/network_aware/README.md

 # network_aware

 A Flutter package that enables your flutter apps to be network aware.
 It overlays a widget over your app when internet connection is off.
+You can choose to allow users interact/dismiss the prompt or block all interactions.
 ## Compatibility
 Android and IOS